therealsamf/gamelift-pb/README.md

  * Inline documentation & type safety: Using TypeScript is advantageous since [TypeDoc](https://typedoc.org/) can be used to easily generate documentation.
 Static type checking with TypeScript is also an advantage.

     * Native code could be written while getting the benefits of TypeScript with a [declaration file](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).
 However, writing TypeScript in the first place reduces the amount of code to write.
  * Easier to extend: AWS GameLift SDK includes some model definitions which provides some helper methods on top of the fields already present in the Protocol Buffer messages.
-Using [protobuf.js decorator's capability](https://github.com/protobufjs/protobuf.js#using-decorators), the classes in this library fully implement GameLift's message defintiions while still being as extendable as any class in JavaScript.
+Using [protobuf.js decorator's capability](https://github.com/protobufjs/protobuf.js#using-decorators), the classes in this library fully implement GameLift's message definitions while still being as extendable as any class in JavaScript.

 ## Contributing